-In Senegal fishermen still pay such a high price for the fish they catch.
+In Senegal, fishermen still pay a high price for the fish they catch.
 Fishermen from the town of Saint Louis are working under harsh conditions on board of so-called bateaux de ramassage, or “mother-ships”.
 These mother-ships take up to two hundred artisanal fishermen on board and ship them to fishing grounds of other African nations.
-During three months the artisanal fishermen fish these waters with their own fishing gear and canoes, with the mother-ship as a basis.
-Those three months are not easy; fishermen make days of at least sixteen hours, seven days a week with one resting day in three months, they sleep under bad conditions, get the minimum of food and water and have little or no opportunity to wash themselves or their clothes.
-Every year people die on board of these ships.
+During three months, the artisanal fishermen fish these waters with their own fishing gear and canoes, with the mother-ship as a basis.
+Those three months are not easy; fishermen make days of at least sixteen hours, seven days a week with one rest day in three months, they sleep under bad conditions, receive minimal food and water and have little or no opportunity to wash themselves or their clothes.
+Every year people die on board these ships.

-- Fuel a debate, lobby and empowerment process on the possibilities for improvement by giving a subtle but yet clear, critical sound on the working conditions on board of mother ships;
+- Fuel a debate, and a lobbying and empowerment process on the possibilities for improvement by giving a subtle but clear, critical reflection on the working conditions on board of mother ships;

 - Reinforce the Senegalese cultural sector through exchange between Dutch and Senegalese artists.

 Partner organisation: Centre Culturel Abdel Kader Fall

 Participating Organizations: Fringe festival, Tolhuistuin, Norfolk.
 Trend forward, CNV

 Finances: Hivos-Ncdo fund, Theatre Embassy and Municipality of The Hague.